-Across the more recent versions of Windows 10, Microsoft has substantially improved in removing unnecessary apps.
-Even so, there are many legacy programs and apps which hog system resources, and it is better to remove them early.
-The following list is comprised of some popular apps which should be uninstalled from Windows 10.
-And if you thought of reinstalling any, read on to learn why you shouldn’t.
+Across the more recent versions of Windows 11 and 10, Microsoft has eliminated as many unnecessary apps as possible.
+Even then there are some outdated programs which hog system resources, and it is better to uninstall them to prevent clutter and slowdowns.
+The following list contains popular apps which you should remove from Windows 11 and Windows 10.
+Just in case you were thinking of reinstalling any, read our quick summaries of why you shouldn’t.

 1. Microsoft Silverlight

 At its launch in 2007, Microsoft Silverlight was intended as a universal tool for writing rich web applications similar to Adobe Flash.
 Today, if you visit the official Silverlight page on Microsoft Edge, you will see a notification that it is no longer compatible with Microsoft’s official browser.
 That tells us everything about how useless the program has become.

 Why You Should Uninstall Silverlight

 - Microsoft Silverlight has reached the end of support on October 12, 2021.